bnnm/wwiser/doc/EXAMPLES.md

 - tracks have random type but point to the same object
 - has tracks that changes (switch variables that are only accesible on change)
   - usually all point to the same thing
+- has vocal songs in multiple languages (set as localized banks)

 ## Bayonetta 2 (Switch)
 ```